 Here is Preston:

-Ogilby’s map clearly shows the road coming up the hill from the Ribble bridge (on the previous strip), taking a left into the main street (Fishergate), then turning right up Friargate.
+Ogilby’s map clearly shows the road coming up London Road from the Ribble bridge (on the previous strip), taking a left into the main street (Fishergate), then turning right up Friargate.
 If you are prepared to leave your car behind, you can follow the same route today.

 And here’s the centre of Warrington, compared with a recent map: